Call our licensed agents toll free 844.855.0163

 • Riots and civil disturbances

-"But an HO8 policy usually does not cover water damage caused by things like a burst pipe or leaking roof, flood damage, falling objects, power surges or earthquakes," notes Friedlander.
+"But an HO-8 policy usually does not cover water damage caused by things like a burst pipe or leaking roof, flood damage, falling objects, power surges or earthquakes," Friedlander says.

 Coverage options for older homes

 Underinsuring is one of the biggest mistakes homeowners make with older homes.
-If you want to insure an older home appropriately, the III recommends adding these optional coverages, if applicable:
+If you want to insure an older home appropriately, consider these options.

-• Water backup coverage - This helps pay to repair damage from a backed-up drain or sump pump.
+• Water and sewer backup coverage.
+This helps pay to repair damage from a backed-up drain or sump pump.

-• Service line coverage - This protects against unexpected expenses related to the damage of service lines, such as phone, cable and power lines and water and sewer pipes.
-"It also covers the potentially costly expenses of excavation and repair of underground wiring and piping," notes Friedlander.
+• Service line coverage.
+This protects against unexpected expenses related to the damage of service lines, such as phone, cable lines, power lines and water and sewer pipes.
+"It also covers the potentially costly expenses of excavation and repair of underground wiring and piping," Friedlander says.

-• Building code coverage - This helps cover additional construction costs if your older home's damaged parts need to be repaired to meet current building codes.
+• Building code coverage.
+This helps cover additional construction costs if your older home's damaged parts must be repaired to meet current building codes.

-• Flood insurance - Be aware that flood insurance isn’t typically included in a standard home insurance policy.
+• Flood insurance.
+Flood insurance isn’t included in a standard home insurance policy.
 "Most communities across the country are at risk of flood, as 90% of U.S. natural disasters involve flooding," says Friedlander, who adds that flood coverage is available through FEMA's National Flood Insurance Program and dozens of private insurers.

 Friedlander says insuring older homes can be expensive and typically runs much higher than newer structures.